 The Gold Seal No.500 “New Deal” was introduced in 1934.
 They would only sell through 1935 and are among the hardest of Bronson models to find.
 We know of only two unboxed examples.
 An economy level-wind, with brown Bakelite head plate and nickel over brass tail plate.
 The last photo shows the original box, courtesy of Mick on eBay.
 It’s the only example we have ever seen.
 Photos courtesy of Mark Williams.

 Bronson “Peerless” No.700 Reel

 Believed to be another member of the original Bronson lineup, the No.700 “Peerless” level-wind would make its last appearance in the 1929 catalog.
 This model was an early Bronson “Take-Apart” design.
 Removing the two thumbscrews on the face plate and one on the crank handle by hand disassembles the reel for servicing.
 No tools needed.
 The reel carries two patent numbers on the foot, from 1923 and 1926.
 The ad shown below (cropped in three segments) is from a July, 1927 “Field and Stream” magazine, one of the earliest Bronson ads we have.
 Photos of the reel and of the original maroon box are courtesy of Mark Williams and Dean Smith.

 Bronson “Popular” No.2600-S Reel

 The Bronson No.2600-S utility reel was introduced in the 1931 catalog, selling for 25 cents.
 It was identical to the No.2600 “Trout” model, but without the built-in line guard.
 This cheap, single action reel would sell at least through 1935.
-Surviving examples are rather scarce and we’ve never seen one to photograph.
-A photo of the 1932 catalog listing is shown below.
+Surviving examples are rather scarce but, thanks to ORCA member Kevin McJunkin, we finally have photos of an original example.
+A photo of the 1932 catalog listing is also shown below.

 Bronson “Premier” No.400 Reel